johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-23-graph-api-ad-users-group-name-ids-csharp-sdk/index.md

 authors: johnnyreilly
 image: ./title-image.png
 tags: [auth, azure, c#, asp.net]
-description: Learn how to get Active Directory group names and ids from the Graph API using the C# SDK.
+description: Learn how to get the Azure Active Directory group names and ids from the Graph API using the C# SDK.
 hide_table_of_contents: false
 ---